Robinhood cuts trading fees, grows profits with in-house clearing

 Forming the Robinhood Securities entity, Hall scored the startup the greenlight from FINRA, the DTCC, and the OCC.
 She also recruited Chuck Tennant, who’d previously run clearing firms and would grow a 70-person team for the project at Robinhood’s Orlando office.
 They allow Robinhood to clear, settle (exchanging the dollars and shares), and ensure custody (keeping records of asset movements) of trades.

 “It gives us massive cost savings, but since we’re no longer depending on a third-party, we basically control our destiny” Tenev says.
 No more waiting for clearing houses to adapt to its new products.
 And no more waiting the whole weekend for account approval as Robinhood can now approve accounts 24/7.
 These little improvements are critical to Robinhood staying ahead of the pack of big banks like Charles Schwab that are lowering their fees to compete as well as other startups offering mobile trading.
+The launch could also blossom into a whole new business for Robinhood if it’s willing to take on clearing for other brokers, including fintech apps like Titan.

 Clearing comes with additional risk.
 Regulatory scrutiny is high, and the more Robinhood brings in-house, the more security work it must do.
 A breach could break the brand of user trust it’s been building.
 Yet if successful, the launch equips Robinhood for an ambitious future beyond playing the markets.
 “The mission of the company has expanded a lot.
 It used to be all about stock trading.
 But if you look at Robinhood 5 years from now, it’s about being best-in-class for all of our customers’ financial needs” Tenev concludes.
 “You should be able to get everything from Robinhood that you could get from walking into your local bank.”
 That’s a vision worthy of the startup’s epic valuation.